Last Sunday night about 110 million Americans sat around their HD campfires and shared in a traditional event – the Super Bowl.

 Did you notice something odd?
 They never mentioned Dodge or Ram trucks.
 Or that Harvey’s description of farming has little to do with the reality of today’s corporate agri-business.
 Instead, the ad created an aural and visual emotional banquet that made us feel good about America and about ourselves, even though most of us haven’t been to a farm since our fifth-grade field trip.
 All of a sudden, a Dodge Ram pickup becomes the way that we can embody the attributes of the farmer God made.

 Fact is, actual work trucks account for less than 40% of total demand for pickups.
-Figures from (Automotive News, June 1, 2009) show that only 39% of trucks sold in the U.S. fall into the “work” category with the remaining 61% of truck falling into the categories of “personal use while towing” and “image.”
+Figures from (Automotive News, June 1, 2009) show that only 39% of trucks sold in the U.S. fall into the “work” category with the remaining 61% of truck sales falling into the categories of “personal use while towing” and “image.”

 But Dodge’s ad is a brilliant example of how work, creating an emotional badge that consumers can use to tell the world — and ourselves — who we are.